opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 ```

 Congratulations!
 Now you can run your plugins and use the pickers to select the desired data source.
-To get indexes from a remote cluster, call `datasource1`, as shown in the following image:
+To get indexes from a remote cluster, call `datasource1`, as shown in the following image.
 <img src="/assets/media/blog-images/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins/blog_example_remote_cluster.png">

-Refer to the [blog_example_plugin](https://github.com/zhyuanqi/OpenSearch-Dashboards/tree/blog_example/examples/blog_example_plugin) repository for additional details about the example plugin code.
+Refer to the [blog_example_plugin](https://github.com/zhyuanqi/OpenSearch-Dashboards/tree/blog_example/examples/blog_example_plugin) repository for more information about the example plugin code.

 ## Developing, testing, and debugging